What Is Neem?

 Security & Infrastructure

 Hosted on Amazon Web Services (AWS) with HIPAA compliance ("with the certifications to prove it").
 Enhanced security against ransomware and hackers via AWS encryption.
 Automatic overnight upgrades with no manual updates needed.
 Offline mode for internet outages — you can reconnect via mobile hotspot if your internet goes down.
-This is a smart feature that addresses the #1 fear practices have about cloud software.
+This is a smart feature that addresses the #1 concern practices have about cloud software.

 An important data ownership policy: "Your data is your property" with free data export if you're dissatisfied.
 That commitment to data portability is rare and builds trust.